intel/kubernetes-power-manager/README.md

 Once the Config Controller sees that the PowerConfig is created, it reads the values and then deploys the node agent and the App QoS agent on to each of the Nodes that are specified.
 It then creates the PowerProfiles and extended resources.
 Extended resources are resources created in the cluster that can be requested in the PodSpec.
 The Kubelet can then keep track of these requests.
 It is important to use as it can specify how many cores on the system can be run at a higher frequency before hitting the heat threshold.

+Note: Only one PowerConfig can be present in a cluster.
+The Config Controller will ignore and delete and subsequent PowerConfigs created after the first.

 ### Example
 ````yaml
 apiVersion: "power.intel.com/v1alpha1"